WilsonSayresLab/PopInf/README.md

 `"X_chr_coordinates": ` Add the full path to and name of the file containing the X chromosome PAR and XTR coordinates.
 The coordinates are provided in the file named `X_chromosome_regions_XTR_hg19.bed` and this file is located in this folder.

 ## Step 5: Run PopInf
 This step will provide instructions on how to run PopInf.
 With our server, we chose to use an sbatch script to run PopInf.
 This script is provided in this folder if your wish to use this.
 However, depending on your server, you might need to run PopInf differently.
-All of the necessary scripts are provided in this folder.
+All the necessary scripts are provided in this folder.

 ### Edit the .sh script
 Before running the sbatch script, some necessary edits are needed.
 These edits are specified both within the script and here by line number.